Number6174/WritingHTTPServer/README.md

 * `points-to-fully-fund` - How many points from events need to occur to fully fund

 # Endpoints
 This program provides several endpoint accessible over HTTP.
-The GET endpoints that are documented here are the only ones you should rely upon.
+The endpoints that are documented here are the only ones you should rely upon.

 ## /api
 This provides REST style information.
 These are here to simplify using some of the information managed by this script.
 It permits an HTML file to not care where a file is present on a hard drive and need only know the URL to obtain the data.

-### /api/timer
+### GET /api/timer
 Returns the contents of `timer_data.json`.

-### /api/config
-Returns the contents of `config.json`.
+This is the best way to obtain the current timer information.
+See [examples/timer.html](examples/timer.html) for how you might use this.

-## /event
+## GET /event

 This endpoint records various events.
 It is recommended you call this endpoint for each bit, sub, and tip.